-In January 2026, partners on the food supply chains to the US and fisheries supplying the EU market will be required to meet new, stricter regulatory compliances with the introduction of FSMA 204 and CATCH.
+Partners on the food supply chains to the US and fisheries supplying the EU market will be required to meet new, stricter regulatory compliances with the introduction of FSMA 204 and CATCH.
 The industry expectation is that this will be the catalyst for an increasingly rapid shift in international regulations, forcing a dramatic increase in industry digitalization.